-is very small at the ETC scale.
+is very small compared with the ETC amplitude.
 If asymptotic freedom in TC sets in above $\Lambda_v$ as rapidly as it does in QCD, the exponential factor in (\ref{enhance}) is at most logarithmic in $\Lambda_V\bigl/\Lambda_v$ and thus much too small to fit the SM-fermion spectrum.

-Walking TC dispenses with part of the QCD/TC analogy by assuming that the TC $\beta$-function is close to zero over the large range of energies between the TC and ETC scales \cite{Hold81,Hold85,Yamawaki,Aki86,Appel86, Appel87a,Appel87b}.
-That corresponds to the walking region of the right diagram of figure \ref{fig:beta}.
+Walking TC dispenses with part of the QCD/TC analogy by assuming that the TC $\beta$ function is close to zero over the large range of energies between the TC and ETC scales \cite{Hold81,Hold85,Yamawaki,Aki86,Appel86, Appel87a,Appel87b}.
+That corresponds to the walking region of the right diagram of Fig.~\ref{fig:beta}.
 Since $\beta \approx 0$ implies $\gamma_m(\alpha) \approx$ constant, $\gamma_m(\alpha)$ can be approximated by a constant value $\gamma_m^*$ in the integral.
 The result is power enhancement

-in eq.~(\ref{enhance}).
+in Eq.~(\ref{enhance}).
 A minimal enhancement $\gtrsim 10^2$ is obtained for $\gamma_m^* \approx 1$.
 That gives an order-of-magnitude fit to the SM-fermion spectrum (apart from the top quark and neutrinos, which require special treatment).

-In crawling TC, power enhancement can occur in the crawling region (left diagram of figure \ref{fig:beta}) if $\beta'$ for TC ($N_f \not= 3$) is much smaller than $\beta'$ for QCD where \footnote{Precocious asymptotic freedom for QCD is observed in the $N_f = 3$ region, i.e.\ for momenta $Q \gg m_s$ up to the charm threshold.
+In crawling TC, power enhancement can occur in the crawling region (left diagram of Fig.~\ref{fig:beta}) if $\beta'$ for TC ($N_f \not= 3$) is much smaller than $\beta'$ for QCD where \footnote{Precocious asymptotic freedom for QCD is observed in the $N_f = 3$ region, i.e.\ for momenta $Q \gg m_s$ up to the charm threshold.
 It has nothing to do with the candidate $N_f = 2$ theory for crawling TC; in particular, $s$ does not decouple in the chiral $SU(2)_L \times SU(2)_R$ limit taken at fixed $m_s$.
 On the lattice, the cases $N_f = 2+1$ and $N_f = 2$ are clearly distinct.} $N_f = 3$ after decoupling $t,b,c$.
-That would allow TC resonances to appear up to an energy $M_\textrm{max}$ much larger than $\Lambda_v$ and explain the delay in the onset of asymptotic freedom in TC compared with QCD.
-The IR end of the integral in (\ref{enhance}) is sensitive to the proximity of $\alpha(m_h)$ to the fixed point $\alphaIR$, so $m_h$ is the relevant lower limit.
-Given that $\alpha$ varies little between $\alphaIR$ and $\alpha(M_\textrm{max})$, we have $\gamma_m(\alpha) \simeq \gamma_m(\alphaIR)$, so the exponential factor in (\ref{enhance}) becomes
+That would allow TC resonances to appear up to an energy $M_\text{max}$ much larger than $\Lambda_v$ and explain the delay in the onset of asymptotic freedom in TC compared with QCD.
+The IR end of the integral in Eq.~(\ref{enhance}) is sensitive to the proximity of $\alpha(m_h)$ to the fixed point $\alphaIR$, so $m_h$ is the relevant lower limit.
+Given that $\alpha$ varies little between $\alphaIR$ and $\alpha(M_\text{max})$, we have $\gamma_m(\alpha) \simeq \gamma_m(\alphaIR)$, so the exponential factor in Eq.~(\ref{enhance}) becomes